Like this, love that: A guide to Britain’s amazing alternatives

 Britain is home to many iconic landmarks, green open spaces and vibrant cities, from the Tower of London to honey-coloured Cotswolds villages, but why not dream of embarking on a tour of Britain’s lesser known, but equally charming, destinations?
-Whether it’s the traditional pubs of South Yorkshire, the winding canals of the Midlands, or the musical history that beats through the heart of Manchester that you’re after, dream of a British break that is a little more unexpected…
+Whether it’s the traditional pubs of South Yorkshire, the winding canals of the Midlands, or the musical history that beats through the heart of Manchester, dream of a British break that is a little more unexpected…

 Next to its pebbled beach and illuminated pier, the southern seaside resort of Brighton is known for the quirky, independent shops that line the bohemian streets of The Lanes, but those in the know hold the seaside town of Margate in Kent to a similar level of fashionable individuality.
-Margate has plenty of high-fashion clothes shops and places to pick up stylish independent homeware, but if you’re searching for a unique souvenir then you can scour the expansive junkyards too.
-Mixing the coolness of London’s fashion areas with a taste of Brighton’s quirky second-hand shopping, Margate is a place unlike any other – there’s also a traditional theme park and the inspirational Turner Contemporary art gallery, that shouldn’t be missed.
+Margate has plenty of high-fashion clothes shops and places to pick up stylish independent homeware, but those searching for a unique souvenir can scour the expansive junkyards too.
+Mixing the coolness of London’s fashion areas with a taste of Brighton’s quirky second-hand shopping, Margate is a place unlike any other – there’s also a traditional theme park and the inspirational Turner Contemporary art gallery, which reopens on 22 July, that shouldn’t be missed.

 A hub of creativity in England’s southwest, Bristol’s distinct personality is always illustrated by its many pubs and bars, with drinking spots sitting prettily along the tranquil harbour side and cobblestoned streets.
-If the thought of experiencing the bustling energy of Bristol nightlife sounds good, you might want to branch out further to a city bursting with its own identity – Sheffield.
-South Yorkshire’s ‘Steel City’ is full of charming traditional pubs, like the cosy(and Vegan friendly) Red Deer, or the Irish pub Shakespeare’s, as well as Trippets Lounge Bar, renowned for its jazz music.
+If the thought of experiencing the bustling energy of Bristol nightlife sounds good, visitors might want to branch out further to a city bursting with its own identity – Sheffield.
+South Yorkshire’s ‘Steel City’ is full of charming traditional pubs, like the cosy(and Vegan friendly) Red Deer, or the Irish pub Shakespeare’s, as well as Trippets Lounge Bar, renowned for its jazz music – booking in advance is required.
 Whether it be walking the cobbled streets or trying the local ales, the city’s charm is infectious.

-If you’re dreaming of walking through Britain’s quaint villages then you’ve probably already considered the Cotswolds’ postcard-perfect cottages, tea rooms and ivy-clad pubs, but the northern county of Derbyshire also offers a glimpse into this picturesque way of life.
-The traditional market town of Bakewell, found along the River Wye, has history, heritage and a honey-coloured high street perfect for a taste of British country life.
-Longing to de-stress?
-You can plan an itinerary of riverside walks, including exploring the charming traditional shops and tasting the local historic delicacy that is the Bakewell Pudding!
+Those dreaming of walking through Britain’s quaint villages are sure to have considered the Cotswolds’ postcard-perfect cottages, tea rooms and ivy-clad pubs, but the northern county of Derbyshire also offers a glimpse into this picturesque way of life.
+The traditional market town of Bakewell, found along the River Wye, has history, heritage and a honey-coloured high street perfect for those searching for a taste of British country life.
+Those longing to de-stress can plan an itinerary of riverside walks, including exploring the charming traditional shops and tasting the local historic delicacy that is the Bakewell Pudding!

 An undeniable icon for the capital, the bustling city of London was built around the River Thames, making a walk or serene cycle along its banks a dream for many.
-But if you’re looking to experience some lesser-known British waterways, you should add Birmingham’s canals to your bucket list.
+But those looking to experience some lesser-known British waterways should add Birmingham’s canals to their bucket list.
 Built in the 18th and 19th centuries to aid Birmingham’s thriving industry, the Midlands city boasts 35 miles of waterways which can be explored on foot, on two wheels or even via canal boat!
 Adventurers can plan to swing by the refurbished Roundhouse when it reopens, a canal-side Grade II-listed former stables building that is being reimagined into a hub from which to discover the city.

-The south western city of Bath is known for its world-class history and heritage; from its romantic Regency architecture and awe-inspiring 10th century Abbey to the ancient Roman Baths, you can absorb the past with every step.
-If you’re yearning to step through centuries of British history, you should also add the cobbled streets of Canterbury, a UNESCO World Heritage Site, to your list.
+The south western city of Bath is known for its world-class history and heritage; from its romantic Regency architecture and awe-inspiring 10th century Abbey to the ancient Roman Baths, visitors can absorb the past with every step.
+Those yearning to step through centuries of British history should also add the cobbled streets of Canterbury, a UNESCO World Heritage Site, to their list.
 Nestled in the southern county of Kent, Canterbury provided the inspiration for Geoffrey Chaucer’s Canterbury Tales and is home to the cathedral that saw the infamous murder of Thomas Becket in 1170, as well as the impressive remains of St Augustine’s Abbey.
 Another way to enjoy the sights is by punting along the River Stour!

 Literature lovers will no doubt relish the idea of exploring the English market town of Stratford-upon-Avon.
 Also known as Shakespeare country, this area of England’s West Midlands has sites such as the playwright’s birthplace, the cottage of Anne Hathaway and the Royal Shakespeare Theatre.
-If you’re keen to immerse yourself in Britain’s classic plays and novels, you’ll also love a trip to Haworth in West Yorkshire, the home village of the Brontë sisters, Charlotte, Emily and Anne.
-Here you can dream of roaming the wild moors, exploring the family home turned museum and visiting Haworth Church, the final resting place of the literary siblings.
+Those wishing to immerse themselves in Britain’s classic plays and novels will also love a trip to Haworth in West Yorkshire, the home village of the Brontë sisters, Charlotte, Emily and Anne.
+Bookworms can dream of roaming the wild moors, exploring the family home turned museum and visiting Haworth Church, the final resting place of the literary siblings.

-Cardiff is a city with palpable electricity on match days, with some of the most thrilling world rugby being played in the capital’s Principality Stadium, but for a wider experience of Wales’ rich sporting culture you should plan a visit to the home of rugby union team, the Scarlets.
+Cardiff is a city with palpable electricity on match days, with some of the most thrilling world rugby being played in the capital’s Principality Stadium, but those searching for a wider experience of Wales’ rich sporting culture should plan a visit to the home of rugby union team, the Scarlets.
 Playing in the Carmarthenshire town of Llanelli, the Parc y Scarlets stadium is hallowed ground for many sports fans, while the town provides a base from which to enjoy the serene surrounding countryside.
-Longing to stretch your legs while exploring Wales?
-Plan a cycle along the Millennium Coastal Path or take a putt at the nearby Machynys Golf Academy and Driving Range, home to the UK’s largest indoor putting green.
+Those longing to stretch their legs while exploring Wales can plan to cycle along the Millennium Coastal Path or take a putt at the nearby Machynys Golf Academy and Driving Range, home to the UK’s largest indoor putting green.